-Upon receiving the PS-Poll/trigger frame, an S1G AP may respond with a control frame that includes a timer.
+Upon receiving the (NDP) PS-Poll/trigger frame, an S1G AP may respond with a control frame that includes a timer.
 The control frame is either the NDP ACK frame in 8.3.4a.1.3 or the Modified NDP ACK frame in 8.3.4a.1.4, both of which use the Duration field to indicate the wakeup timer value when the Duration Indication field is set to 1.
 The S1G STA can re-synchronize to the beacon with the help of the wakeup timer value.

 [CID38]